Approved for 1.50 credit toward PHR, SPHR and GPHR recertification through the HR Certification Institute.

 - Understand what SEPTA, our public transportation system is doing to mitigate and address riders’ concerns associated with increased ridership, as schools and businesses are opening back up during the arrival of new variants.

 - Learn what the City of Philadelphia Department of Public Health (PDPH), Division of COVID-19 Containment (COCO), is doing to help educate people and businesses, with up-to-date COVID vaccination. booster information and resources.

-- Hear from our Philadelphia School District about how our public school system is managing a population of both vaccinated and unvaccinated in the classrooms while addressing safety and maintaining a respectful atmosphere.
+- Hear from experts from the Philadelphia School District and Mastery Charter Schools about how our school systems are managing a population of both vaccinated and unvaccinated in the classrooms while addressing safety and maintaining a respectful atmosphere.